openconfig/featureprofiles/feature/security/client_certificates/README.md

 ### Input Args

-* the set of certificate testdata in featureprofiles/features/security/certificate-authorties/
+* the set of certificate testdata generated with the mk_cas.sh script in featureprofiles/features/security/certificate-authorties/

 ### DUT service setup